MicrosoftDocs/architecture-center/docs/patterns/pipes-and-filters-content.md

 Break down the processing required for each stream into a set of separate components (or filters), each performing a single task.
 Composite tasks should use multiple filters rather than one.
 The filters are composed into pipelines by connecting the filters with pipes.
 Filters are independent, self-contained and typically stateless.
 Filters receive messages from an inbound pipe and publish messages to a different outbound pipe.
 Filters can transform the message or test it against one or more criteria to include conditional logic.
 Pipes don't perform routing or any other logic.
 They only connect filters, passing the output message from one filter as the input to the next.

 Filters act independently and are unaware of other filters.
 They're only aware of their input and output schemas.
 As such, the filters can be arranged in any order so long as the input schema for any filter matches the output schema for the previous filter.
 Using a standardized schema for all filters enhances the ability to reorder filters.
+Pipes and filters architecture encourages compositional reuse.

 The loose coupling of filters makes it easy to: